 Packets transmitted over the channel, which is shared across multiple nodes.

-A Shared channel, which is simulated with following channel impairment options: free-space pathloss, range propagation loss and multi-path fading (using Rayleigh channel model).
+A shared channel, which is simulated with these channel impairment options: free-space pathloss, range propagation loss and multi-path fading (using Rayleigh channel model).

 A node position allocator, which is used to configure the position of nodes in the network.